pranav-ap/blog/content/posts/cnn.md

 There are three main types of layers in a convolutional nets: *Convolutional layer*, *Pooling layer*, and *Fully-Connected layer*.
 They are stacked together in different number and order to form its architecture.

+One very nice property of convolutional layers is that they’re composable.
+You can feed the output of one convolutional layer into another.
+With each layer, the network can detect higher-level, more abstract features.

 <figure style="width: 650px">
 	<img src="/media/vision/cnn/simple-cnn.png" alt="Convolutional Neural Network">
 	<figcaption>Convolutional Neural Network</figcaption>